 And that will be my job complete.

-Ariadne Kapsali is an Internationally Certified Life Coach, Yoga Teacher, Meditation Guide and Mental Health professional.
-She has completed her studies in Psychology with training in Health Psychology, Behaviour Change, and Mindfulness Approaches, amongst others.
+Ariadne Kapsali is an Award-Winning, Internationally Certified Life Coach, Yoga Teacher, Meditation Guide and Mental Health professional.

 She also works with organisations providing Corporate Wellbeing Sessions and Events, with various clients including BBC Worldwide, Lonely Planet, Innocent Inc and the charity sector.